 Fares, Tickets & Passes

 Metro Transit buses and light rail vehicles follow a simple fare system.
-As of mid-2015, the regular fare is $1.75, regardless of how far you travel or how many transfers you make.
+As of early 2018, the regular fare is $2.00, regardless of how far you travel or how many transfers you make.
 The peak fare, which covers the morning and afternoon rush hours, is $2.25, also with free transfers.
-Transfers are good for 150 minutes from the time of purchase.
+Transfers are good for 2.5 hours from the time of purchase.

-If you plan to use public transit extensively during your stay, consider purchasing a seven-day or stored value pass.
-Seven-day passes cost $22 and offer unlimited rides on buses and trains (except commuter rail).
+If you plan to use public transit extensively during your stay, consider purchasing an all-day, seven-day, or stored value pass.
+All-day passes cost $5 for unlimited travel on all modes except commuter rail.
+Seven-day passes cost $24 for unlimited travel, ex-commuter rail.
 Stored value passes (Go-To cards) come in $5, $10, $20, $30, $40, $50, $100, and $180 denominations.
 All come with a 10% value bonus – in other words, a $50 pass is good for $55 in fares.